Undergraduate Course: Eroding Landscapes: Mountains, Hills and Rivers (GEGR10094)

 The essay is a research essay: students will define a research question based on the landscape studied in the field and through analysis of topographic data in the lab.
 They will then produce a short (2000-word) research paper describing the research question, study area, observations and data, and a discussion of the observations and data to address the research question.
 Data typically consists of a mix of field data, data from topographic analysis (e.g., using ArcGIS) and/or numerical modelling results.
-The essay will be submitted in Week 10.
+The essay will be handed in on Monday of week 10, noon.

 The exam consists of one essay question and between five and ten short questions referring to different topics covered by the course.

 ||Students will have the opportunity to receive feedback in the following instances: